 Just ten years later, the beautiful hotel was destroyed by fire on May 8, 1898.
-Luckily, no one was injured, but the building was an entire loss.
+Luckily, no one was injured, but the building was a complete loss.
 After the fire, plans were begun to rebuild the hotel, but construction did not begin until 1908.
-In July, 1909 the new Elms had its second grand opening and its popularity continued to grow.
+In July 1909, the new Elms had its second grand opening, and its popularity continued to grow.

-But, alas, it was almost as if this spot had a curse upon it, because less than two years later, on October 29, 1910, the hotel burned down again.
-Following a large party in the Grand Ballroom, fire spread throughout the interior walls igniting a boiler and setting the roof ablaze.
+But, alas, it was almost as if this spot had a curse upon it because less than two years later, on October 29, 1910, the hotel burned down again.
+Following a large party in the Grand Ballroom, the fire spread throughout the interior walls igniting a boiler and setting the roof ablaze.
 The structure was a complete loss, but thankfully, no one was hurt.

 During the 1948 presidential election, Harry S. Truman sought refuge at the hotel when it appeared that he was losing his re-election bid.
 However, in the wee hours of the morning, he was awakened by his aides informing him that he had, in fact, won the election and was whisked away to Kansas City, where he was photographed holding a copy of the Chicago Tribune proclaiming Dewey the winner.

 In 1966, the hotel suffered another economic downtown following the U.S. Government ruling that mineral water treatments would no longer be covered by insurance.
-However, the Elms has endured its many challenges and fully restored to its original grandeur it continues to host hundreds of guests every year.
+However, the Elms has endured its many challenges and fully restored to its original grandeur; it continues to host hundreds of guests every year.

-The Elms is a significant landmark in Excelsior Springs, and is currently listed in the National Register of Historic Places.
-Located south of the intersection of Elms Boulevard and Regent Avenue, the Elms Hotel complex is surrounded by lushly planted acreage, with walking trails shaded by mature trees and flanked by stone walls in some areas.
+The Elms is a significant landmark in Excelsior Springs and is currently listed in the National Register of Historic Places.
+Located south of Elms Boulevard and Regent Avenue, the Elms Hotel complex is surrounded by lushly planted acreage, with walking trails shaded by mature trees and flanked by stone walls in some areas.
 A tennis court and ruins of a stone garage are southwest of the hotel and are reached by a pedestrian bridge.
 The Fishing River runs along the eastern edge of the property.
 The old pump house now houses a gift shop.

-The Elms features 152 guest rooms and suites, more than 11,000 square feet of meeting space, including the 3,900-square-foot Elms Ballroom, a 42-seat amphitheater, a stone carriage house and a 20-person boardroom.
+The Elms features 152 guest rooms and suites, more than 11,000 square feet of meeting space, including the 3,900-square-foot Elms Ballroom, a 42-seat amphitheater, a stone carriage house, and a 20-person boardroom.
 Amenities include two restaurants, two lounges, a 10,000-square-foot spa, an indoor European swim track, an indoor banked jogging track, a fitness room, an outdoor pool, a challenge course, a walking trail, and a professional volleyball court.